mertgulerx/autonomous-exploration-demo-benchmark/README.md

 For manual setups please make sure to install all of the dependencies.

 > [!WARNING]
-> If SLAM and odometry fails in a exploration run, use End - Map Reset - Return Start functions to reset exploration.
+> If SLAM, odometry or Nav2 fails in a exploration run, use End - Map Reset - Return Start functions to reset exploration.

 ### Docker Quick Start